esbanarango/memoization_test/readme.md

 Usage
 -----

-The input of memoize is slow_function and the output is a faster function
+The input of memoize is slow_function and the output is a faster function.
 ```javascript
 memoize = require('memoize_test')